-Wix is perhaps the most popular website builder in the world.
-It has something for everyone – with 3 different types of editors, hundreds of themes, and thousands of plugins, it's versatile beyond any of the competition.
+Wix is among some of the most popular website builders in the market.
+That could be due to its 3 different types of editors, hundreds of themes, and thousands of plugins.
 And so, for most people looking for a platform to make a website, this might look like the right option to choose.

 Speaking of options, here's a fun business life hack: make your product good for everyone, and you won't have to waste time "finding your audience."

-But can you do everything and do it well?
+Now talking about Wix, can you really do everything and do it well?
 That's what I'm testing today – I signed up and made my own website testing all of the tools Wix has to offer.